enzofgomes/portfolioEG/replit.md

 ## Overview

-This is a modern full-stack portfolio website built with React, TypeScript, and Express.
+This is a modern client-side portfolio website built with React, TypeScript, and Vite.
 The application showcases a developer's skills, projects, and contact information with a clean, professional design inspired by aaspinwall.com.
-It features multiple pages with smooth navigation, a contact form that stores visitor messages, and responsive design with floating cloud animations.
+It features multiple pages with smooth navigation, responsive design with floating cloud animations, and a simplified static architecture.

 ## User Preferences